CDRT/mk_docs/docs/ref/bios/settings/thinkpad/securitychip.md

 1.	**On** - Default.
 2. Off - security chip is hidden and is not functional.

+!!! info ""
-?>  If shows `MFG Mode` (manufacturing mode), then TPM (Trusted Platform Module) must be provisioned correctly.
+     If shows `MFG Mode` (manufacturing mode), then TPM (Trusted Platform Module) must be provisioned correctly.
 If this occurs on a ship-level system, please contact Lenovo Support for assistance.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|